 This past weekend, I took my team to NYC for a team-building getaway, centered around none other than… baked goods.
 What better way to have fun together than to parade through the streets of NYC, tasting our way from bakery to bakery?!
-Somehow, we fit 5 bakeries into only 24 hours and that includes sleeping and going out to dinner.
-(ABC Kitchen is now my favorite restaurant on the planet– we all split the whole wheat pizzas and make sure you get the apple pie for dessert.)
+Somehow, we fit 5 bakeries into only 24 hours and that includes sleeping and going out to dinner to ABC Kitchen.

 A little background info.
 I hired Stephanie in the beginning of this year to help me with social media.
 Hilari joined the team in the summertime for additional social media support and random small projects.
 The two help me manage my business so I can have more free time being… you know, an actual human person. 🙂 Luckily they enjoy baking as much as I do, so this NYC trip was a win-win-win situation for the whole gang.